by Bob Coates – Texas School Instructor

 PPA Loan Collection Image – Dance of the Snowy Egret by Yours Truly – The image was entered into in the International Photographic Competition (IPC) at Professional Photographers of America.
 ‘Dance’ was judged into the Loan Collection in the Master Artist category.
 Judging is based on twelve elements including composition, technical excellence, presentation and storytelling among others.
 In the Master Artist category is a thirteenth element, which is how much work and how well the artwork was accomplished.
 It is a significant part of the criteria, which is why the reference images are shown.
 See https://www.ppa.com/articles/a-mind-map-of-the-12-elements for a slightly different look at the twelve elements from Bryan Welsh and Lisa Dillon.

 I feel I was lucky on two fronts in the creation of this photo.
 But, I did work hard to ultimately get there.
 I think one additional piece of luck was the micro 4/3rds format equipment I used.
 Because the micro 4/3rds format is small and light I was able to hand-hold a 600mm similar field of view to full frame lens and track the egret comfortably for a long period of time.
 Heavier gear would have required a tripod and been much less mobile.
 My camera of choice was the Lumix GX8 with the 100-300mm f4.0-5.8 lens.
 Images were recorded at 1/3200 SEC f/5.6 ISO 800.

 Bob Coates is from Sedona, Arizona.
 He has been a successful photographer for well over 20 years working on various genres including weddings and portraiture.
-Concentrating fully now on Commercial and Fine Art photography, he will be teaching a class on “Nature, Macro, Floral, Animal, Landscape and Travel Photography“at the 2020 Texas School of Professional Photography.
+Concentrating fully now on Commercial and Fine Art photography, he teaches a class on “Nature, Macro, Floral, Animal, Landscape and Travel Photography” at the Texas School of Professional Photography.